RV Camping Accessories – 40 Must-Have Gadgets for RVers

 16. Dicor Lap Sealant

-Okay, so dicor isn’t technically a gadget.
-But it’s still extremely important to have on hand, so it’s on our list.
+Dicor isn’t technically a gadget but it’s still extremely important to have on hand.
 Over time, the sealant on your roof will degrade and crack.
-Cracks in your roof can lead to leaks when it rains, and water damage is dangerous to an RV.
+Cracks in your roof can lead to water leaks when it rains, and water damage is dangerous to an RV.

 We’ve had leaks in multiple RVs, and a little lap sealant in the offending areas puts an end to them quickly.
 While it’s a good idea to have your roof resealed every few years, having some dicor on hand to stop a leak before it does major damage can be worth its weight in gold.